 Their Work Partner is the Complete Opposite.

-One famous dynamic duo is Sherlock Holmes and Dr. Watson.
+Another famous dynamic duo is Sherlock Holmes and Dr. Watson.
 However, Sherlock and Watson aren’t total opposites; and they do get along better than Felix and Oscar.
-Watson and Sherlock become very close friends and like brothers.
+Watson and Sherlock become very close friends.
 They consider each other to be a part of their family.

 They are a Mystery

 Let’s face it, master detectives can be odd ducks, and that’s okay.
 Not all of them are, but some are unique.
 Not everyone can solve crimes or murders.
-They don’t have it in them.
-I know I don’t.
-What’s fun about reading mysteries is that frequently the master detective can be a mystery as well.
+People don’t have it in them.
+I know I don’t, but what’s fun about reading mysteries is that frequently the master detective can be a mystery as well.
 No one knows what exactly makes him or her tick.

-Ask yourself if you want to make your man or woman of crime-solving a little bit of a mystery.
-This will often work when the narrator of the story isn’t the detective but a sidekick like Dr. Watson.
+You should ask yourself if you want to make your detective a little bit of a mystery.
+This will often work when the narrator of the story isn’t the detective, but a sidekick like Dr. Watson.

 The Internal Arc in Crime Fiction

 As I’ve said earlier, romance books are the top category books globally and sell far more copies than any other genre.
-Mystery and Crime is the second favorite genre (albeit it is an external genre).
+Mystery and Crime is the second favorite genre.

 When you write a novel, you need to build it in layers.
 You can do it in multiple ways through the Worldview or the Morality Genre or something else.